Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Knowledge Editing metrics

 }

 {

 }

-\paragraph{Neighborhood Success (Specificity / NS).} Specificity assesses the locality of a knowledge edit by measuring its unwanted impact on facts unrelated to the facts involved in KE.
-To obtain NS, we consider for each instance $i$ a set of neighborhood prompts $\text{neighborhood}(s_i, r_i)$ that should \emph{not} be affected by the edit.
-Formulas~\ref{eq:specificity_def_zsre} and~\ref{eq:specificity_def_mcf} present the mathematical definition of Specificity for the zsRE and COUNTERFACT datasets, respectively.
-For zsRE, $O(s_i, r_i)$ represents the unrelated facts:
+\paragraph{Neighborhood Success (Specificity / NS)} Specificity assesses edit locality by measuring unwanted impact on facts unrelated to the edit.
+For each instance $i$, we prepare a set of KE-irrelevant prompts $\text{neighborhood}(s_i, r_i)$.
+Equ.~\ref{eq:specificity_def_zsre} and~\ref{eq:specificity_def_mcf} give the NS definitions for \zsre and \cf, respectively, where $O(s_i, r_i)$ denotes the unrelated facts for \zsre:

 {

 }

 {